 PROFILE: The Xerox Foundation is the philanthropic arm of its corporate namesake, and operates under the belief that “a successful corporation must be an active participant in society.”
-As of this writing, total annual giving from the foundation has come in at an even $13.5 million each year over the past several years.
+The foundation’s giving is fairly broad in scope, and offers three grantmaking programs: Community Involvement, Science Consultant, and the FIRST Robotics and LEGO League.

 Like many corporate foundations and corporate responsibility programs, Xerox Foundation also has a matching gifts program.
 In this funder’s case, giving goes to postsecondary institutions to “support individuals pursuing technical degrees and help the U.S. address its shortage of scientists and engineers.”